1.1. What is the overall aim of the WiFi4EU initiative?

 In addition to the standard "WiFi4EU" SSID (based on an open network and captive portal), it is possible to also broadcast:

-- one SSID for internal use of the municipality, e.g. serving the staff of the administration services in the town hall or in the public library, or for a smart city project.
+- one SSID for internal use of the municipality, e.g. serving the staff of the administration services in the town hall or in the public library, or for a smart city project and/or

 - one SSID to provide a secure authentication service of WiFi4EU users in the first phase of the WiFi4EU implementation (e.g. "WiFi4EU – Secure") .

-Note that a common secure authentication service serving all WiFi4EU networks in Europe will be established in Phase II of the WiFi4EU implementation (see also Q9.4).
+Note that a secured Single Authentication Service serving all WiFi4EU networks in Europe will be established in Phase II of the WiFi4EU implementation (see also Q9.4).
 Therefore, if a local SSID providing secure authentication service is established in the first phase (as in the case above), it can either be removed during Phase II or it can continue to be broadcasted in parallel.

 In any case, none of the additional SSID broadcasting should affect the quality of service offered to the general public.
 The municipality should also appropriately differentiate such SSIDs name from the "WiFi4EU" open SSID.